Internship MA Literature Today

 Internship Dashboard: previously done internships

 The Internship Dashboard contains previously done internships of the Master's programmes of the Department of Languages, Literature and Communication (LLC), and as such of the Master's Literature Today.
 You can log in with your Solis-ID and get inspired for your own internship search.
-When you completed your own internship, you add your internship to the Internship Dashboard to inspire future Literature Today students.
-With questions you can turn to the coordinator careers orientation, Karen Schoutsen.
+At the end of your own internship, you add your internship to the Internship Dashboard to inspire future Literature Today students.
+With questions you can turn to the LLC coordinator careers orientation.

-The steps below will help you prepare for your internship.
+The steps below will help you prepare for your internship and show you the required documents per step.
 Please read these carefully together with the detailed HUM Internship manual – (Research) Master’s (pdf), which includes important information on finding an internship, internships abroad, writing the internship work plan, registering in Osiris, supervision, keeping a logbook and writing the final report and evaluation.

 Important documents in the initial phase